BeehiveNGO/Beehive/README.md

 ##Focus

-Beehive is concentrating on building the **backend architecture** developers need to setup and operate next-generation, intelligent, data-driven humanitarian crowdfunding applications and on **solving** and **modeling** how humanitarian crowdfunding applications, powered by IATI data, can effectively work and serve the professional humanitarian community.
+Beehive is concentrating on building the **backend architecture** developers need to setup and operate next-generation, data-driven humanitarian crowdfunding applications and on **solving** and **modeling** how humanitarian crowdfunding applications, powered by IATI data, can effectively work and serve the professional humanitarian community.

 **IATI** is an open data sharing standard and framework created by the [International Aid Transparency Initiative](http://iatistandard.org).
 Over 500 humanitarian and development organization are using IATI to share comparable, machine readable information on aid activities, transactions and results.